El Camino is Spanish for "The Road." The road refers to California's first road: "El Camino Real," which means "The King's Road," or "The Royal Road."

 The fifth president was Thomas M. Fallo, who took office July 1, 1995.
 He had been vice president of administrative services.

-Dr. Dean Maloney serves as El Camino's sixth President from 2016 to 2021.
+Dr. Dena Maloney serves as El Camino's sixth President from 2016 to 2021.
 During her five years, she modernized many business practices and worked to develop the technology infrastructure for the school.

 Dr. Brenda Thames joined El Camino during the Pandemic as the seventh President of the college.
 Dr. Thames comes to El Camino from West Hills College Coalinga.